ravikantchauhan/phpMyAdmin-docker/README.md

-# NGINX with PHP 8.2 Docker Setup
+# phpMyAdmin with PHP 8.2 Docker Setup

 This repository provides a Docker configuration for setting up a PHP 8.2 environment with NGINX on Ubuntu 22.04.
 It is ideal for deploying PHP-based applications like Laravel or phpMyAdmin.